ArturMoczulski/delconis-atavism-server-docker/README.md

 3. Install VS code extension [Trigger Task on Save](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.triggertaskonsave) to enable auto building and deployment of `agis.jar` to the Atavism Server on saving `*.java` and `*.gradle` files.

 4. Install [Gradle](https://gradle.org/install/)

+5. Set up the path to your JDK8 Runtime for VS Code in `.vscode/settings.js`.
+This will provide you with Java language server support while coding compliant with the AGIS server compatible Java version.

 #### Commands